harmonylang/harmonylang/README.md

 - Binary operators (`and`, `**`, and `>=`)
 - Comments (`#line` and `(* block *)`)

+> **Warning**: This release contains the Harmony 1.0 compiler.
+Code written for Harmony 1.0 is not compatible with Harmony 0.9.
+To use the Harmony 0.9 compiler, download [HarmonyLang](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).

 ![Syntax Highlighting](images/syntax-example.png)

 Run your Harmony files in VS Code.
 Press `Alt+Shift+N` to compile and run the current `.hny` file.
 Alternatively, press `Ctrl+Shift+P` and search `Run Harmony` to find the same command.
 Kill all running Harmony processes with `Alt+Shift+Q`.